charles-m-doan/distinction-space/content/Supportive/On_Austerity_of_MAF.md

 ## V. Status of Structure

-MAF does not eliminate structure.
+DC does not eliminate structure.

 Identity, persistence, regularity, causation, modality, explanation, and ontology remain admissible.